College Factual by our College Data Analytics Team

 Oswego, NY

 SUNY Oswego landed the #8 spot in our 2021 best film, video & photographic arts schools for non-traditional students.
-SUNY Oswego is a moderately-sized public school located in the town of Oswego.
+SUNY Oswego is a medium-sized public school located in the distant town of Oswego.

 About 1.8% of SUNY Oswego students default on their loans in three years, which is lower than average.
-Approximately 2,764 students take at least one class online at SUNY Oswego.
-1,020 students are part time.
+There are approximately 2,764 students at SUNY Oswego that take at least one class online.
+1,020 of SUNY Oswego students are attending part time.

 9